ndstephens/node-server-lmdb/README.md

 The iterator will pause when there is network back-pressure, and terminate and close the iterator if the connection is closed early.

-The [server.js](./src/server.js) file has an excessive amount of code comments and console logs for monitoring and debugging, plus to explain some of the thought process involved.
+The files have an excessive amount of code comments and console logs for monitoring and debugging, plus to explain some of the thought process involved.

 ## Setup and run